brandur/sorg/content/nanoglyphs/048-llms.md

 ## Vibe codin' and beyond (#vibe-codin-and-beyond)

-The second order effects of this brave new world are quite visible already.
+The second order effects of this brave new world are visible already.
 Conspicuously, I received more than a few PR review requests in the last month where it became apparent that I was the first human to have looked at the code as the ostensible author was completely unaware of any specific content.
 I would hazard to guess that the majority of posts on LinkedIn are now generated by LLM.
-People like Mitchell Hashimoto (HashiCorp and Ghostty) are considering [closing external pull requests](https://x.com/mitchellh/status/2018458123632283679) on repos due to LLM abuse.
+Projects like Ghostty are considering [closing external pull requests](https://x.com/mitchellh/status/2018458123632283679) on repos due to LLM abuse.

 Follow LLM-mania to its logical conclusion and you get to developers maintaining a black box for which they have only a vague understanding of what's inside.
 Changes are made by the LLM.
 When there's a bug present, the LLM troubleshoots.